bavrumov/Splash-Page/README.md

 ## New Personal Website

-<p>A fun work in progress, showcasing my previous schools, work, contact info, and resume, all in one convenient place.<br><br>
+<p>A fun work in progress, showcasing my previous schools, work, contact info, and resume, all in one convenient place.<br>

 `Thanks for stopping by!`
 </p>